How to Decide If Bringing Your Own Sports Gear on a Trip Makes Sense

 Sometimes you just want your own stuff.
 In that case, definitely BYO because you’ll be happier and a vacation is supposed to make you happier NOT unhappier!

 So there you have it!
 Maybe not the most scientific of tests, but I hope these tips help you decide whether to bring your equipment on your next adventure!
 Do you have other ways to help you decide?
-I’d love to hear from you on Facebook or on Instagram!
+I’d love to hear from you on Facebook or in Traveleidoscope's comment section!